-We are excited to introduce our Student Voices series where we host undergraduate student conversations focused on personal learning journeys, course experiences, and career aspirations at Illinois.
+We are excited to introduce our Student Voices series where we host student conversations focused on generative artificial intelligence (Gen AI) usage, learning outside the classroom experiences, personal learning journeys, and career aspirations at Illinois.

 In this inaugural episode, Dulf and our student guests focus on the use of GenAI in their courses and career aspirations.